McGregor, TX (MCG)

 - Track Ownership: BNSF Railway

-The unique L-shaped depot in McGregor depot is a circa 1904 building at the junction of the Gulf, Colorado & Santa Fe (now BNSF) and the St. Louis Southwestern (Cotton Belt, now Union Pacific) railways.
+The unique L-shaped depot in McGregor is a circa 1904 building at the junction of the Gulf, Colorado & Santa Fe (now BNSF) and the St. Louis Southwestern (Cotton Belt, now Union Pacific) railways.
 Santa Fe’s logo, a cross inside of a circle, is displayed on the building.
 The depot still retains its original feel, but the neighboring railroad control tower was dismantled in 1967.
+Amtrak customers use the adjacent platform.

 McGregor Springs (the town’s former name) was established in 1882 at the intersection of the railways.
 The town, which was endowed with artesian springs, was named for Dr. Gregor Carmichael McGregor, who gave the railroad right-of-way to cross his land.
 Texas newspapers soon began advertising trips to McGregor, and on September 7, 1882, a state land commissioner auctioned lots from the back of a railroad car.
 The town adopted a charter in November 1886.